karrick/godirwalk/README.md

 different based on which platform is running.
-Even so, there are times when following symbolic links while traversing a file system directory tree is desired, and this library allows that by providing the `RecurseSymbolicLinks` option parameter when the upstream client requires the functionality.
+Even so, there are times when following symbolic links while traversing a file system directory tree is desired, and this library allows that by providing the `FollowSymbolicLinks` option parameter when the upstream client requires the functionality.

 The `filepath.Walk` function also always sorts the immediate